dvergnir/project-exam-2/README.md

 - Explore a wide range of unique accommodation options.
 - Easily book your next adventure.
-- Discover user reviews and ratings for each accommodation.
 - Search for accommodations by location and preferences.
+- Become a Venue Manager and add your own venues.

 ## Technologies Used